Rizzoli Libri: Rizzoli Education

 Rizzoli Education S.p.A., formerly Rizzoli Education, was a division of Rizzoli Libri S.p.A..
 After the trade book section of Rizzoli Libri S.p.A. was absorbed into Mondadori Libri S.p.A. in 2017, Rizzoli Education S.p.A. was retained as a subsidiary of aforementioned Mondadori Libri.
-In 2016, the first year of the acquisition of Rizzoli Libri group, Rizzoli Education and Mondadori group's existing subsidiary Mondadori Education, had a combined share of 24% in Italian textbook market, according to Publishers Weekly which itself quoting the figures from Mondadori group.
+In 2016, the first year of the acquisition of Rizzoli Libri group, Rizzoli Education and Mondadori group's existing subsidiary Mondadori Education, had a combined share of 24% in Italian textbook market, according to Publishers Weekly which itself quotes the figures from Mondadori group.

 In 2019, Oxford University Press and Rizzoli Education renewed an agreement on distributing books.
 Oxford University Press signed the first agreement with La Nuova Italia Editrice in 1978, now a brand of Rizzoli Education.

 Rizzoli Education also used other imprints such as Fabbri Editori (acquired by RCS Libri in 1990), Tramontana (acquired in 2000), Sansoni per la Scuola (acquired in 1992), Etas (acquired in 1990), Rizzoli Languages, Calderini, Edagricole, Edizioni del Quadrifoglio and Markes.

 Rizzoli International Publications

-RCS Libri, via RCS International Books B.V., had an overseas subsidiary Rizzoli International Publications Inc., also known as Rizzoli New York or Rizzoli USA.
+RCS Libri, via RCS International Books B.V., had an overseas subsidiary, Rizzoli International Publications Inc., also known as Rizzoli New York or Rizzoli USA.
 The company was based in New York City, the United States.
 Rizzoli International acquired the imprint Welcome Books.
 Inc., from Welcome Enterprises in 2014.
 The American division also contained Rizzoli Bookstore, which was located in NoMad, New York City since 2015.
 After the 2016 takeover of RCS Libri, both Rizzoli International and Rizzoli Bookstore are now part of Mondadori group.
 However, the intermediate parent company was changed from RCS Libri to Mondadori Electa, another subsidiary of Mondadori group.
 As of 2019, Rizzoli International Publications also owned the imprints Ex Libris (established in 2011) and Universe Publishing (established in 1990).

-Mondadori group launched the imprint Rizzoli Electa in January 2018, but the international illustrated department of Rizzoli Libri, would be integrated into fellow division Mondadori Electa.
+Mondadori group launched the imprint Rizzoli Electa in January 2018, but the international illustrated department of Rizzoli Libri would be integrated into the fellow division Mondadori Electa.
 The brand Rizzoli Electa would be operated by Mondadori Electa instead.
 Or in other words, the international division of Rizzoli Libri, as well as future publication that under Rizzoli brand in English language (as Rizzoli Electa), would be operated by Mondadori Electa instead.
-Mondadori Electa also owned imprint Rizzoli Illustrati Italia at that time.
+Mondadori Electa also owned the imprint Rizzoli Illustrati Italia at that time.

-Despite the parent companies of Rizzoli International sold the publishing companies Flammarion (in 2012 by RCS MediaGroup) and Marsilio (in 2016 by Mondadori group), Rizzoli International still distributed the books by the two imprints.
+Despite the parent companies of Rizzoli International selling the publishing companies Flammarion (in 2012 by RCS MediaGroup) and Marsilio (in 2016 by Mondadori group), Rizzoli International still distributed the books by the two imprints.